mcclatchy/docpub/docpub-planning-notes.md

 * COMPLETE: doccloud creds in django user; if not, then use master account

-* TK: Only show logged in user the files they -- or their org? -- have uploaded?
+* COMPLETE: Only show logged in user the files they have uploaded?
+	* Q: worth filtering by the org, when present?

 * COMPLETE: workflow
 	* add / edit